-Under section 156 of this Regulation, a complying development certificate must be issued with conditions included that require payment of a Section 7.12 levy and that the levy must be paid before any work authorised by the certificate commences.
+Under section 156 of theis Regulation, a complying development certificate must be issued with conditions included that require payment of a section 7.12 levy and that the levy must be paid before any work authorised by the certificate commences.

-Under section 158 of this Regulation, as a precondition to works authorised by the complying development certificate commencing, the certifier must ensure that the applicant provides a copy of the payment receipt issued by Council confirming that contributions have been paid in full.
-Copies of such receipts must be included with copies of the certified plan provided to the Council in accordance with section 141(4) of this Regulation.
+Under section 158 of theis Regulation, as a precondition to works authorised by the complying development certificate commencing, the certifier must ensure that the applicant provides a copy of the payment receipt issued by Council confirming that contributions have been paid in full.
+Copies of such receipts must be included with copies of the certified plan provided to the Council in accordance with section 141(4) of theis Regulation.
 Failure to follow this procedure may render such a certificate invalid.

-Before issuing an Occupation Certificate or Subdivision Certificate under the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021
+lissuing a construction certificate under the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021